© Shutterstock / sirtravelalot

 It can also provide training or subsistence allowances or similar support, including allowances for carers, mobility and relocation allowances, and employers’ recruitment incentives.

-The EGF does not co-finance social protection measures such as pensions or unemployment benefit.
+The EGF does not co-finance social protection measures such as pensions or unemployment benefits.

 Who can benefit?

 Individual workers made redundant can benefit from EGF projects.
-Over the period 2014-2020 this can include the self-employed, temporary workers and fixed-term workers.
+This includes self-employed, temporary and fixed-term workers.

-The rules on intervention criteria, eligible beneficiaries, eligible applications, measures and so on are set out in the EGF Regulation.
+The rules on intervention criteria, eligible beneficiaries, and measures are set out in the EGF regulation.
+The main aspects are:

 How does the EGF differ from the EU Structural and Investment Funds?

-The EU Structural and Investment Funds, particularly the European Social Fund, take a strategic, long-term perspective in anticipating and managing the social impact of industrial change through activities such as life-long learning.
+The EU Structural and Investment Funds, particularly the European Social Fund Plus, take a strategic, long-term perspective in anticipating and managing the social impact of industrial change through activities such as life-long learning.